Wolfleader101/Enderpearl/README.md

 The configuration is pretty simple and easy to figure out.
 <hr>
-`Enderpear"` -- the item you want to set as the ender pearl.
+`Enderpear` -- the item you want to set as the ender pearl.
 **This is the weapons name and not the projectile E.G** `ak47u.entity`
 <br>
 I will make a list of weapon names for other items, in the mean time feel free to DM me on discord `WOLFLEADER#0999` if you would like a specific item 😉